Skills required for Equity Research

 #2 – Financial Modeling (Cliffhanger!)

 - Free Financial Modeling Training – If you want to learn Financial Modeling from grounds-up, you can refer to the Free Financial Modeling Course.
-Please note that Financial Modeling skill may not be very easy to acquire.
-It requires time and patience to master this skillset.
+Please note that Financial Modeling skills may not be very easy to acquire.
+It requires time and patience to master this skill set.

 #1 – Excel Skills (Most Obvious is Most Dangerous!)

-- Formatting is most important– It is important for analyst to produce an output that is error free and neat.
-There is lot of money riding on the research reports published by analyst and the last thing one needs is to lose a client due to loosely formatted tables and excel models.
+- Formatting is most important– An analyst needs to produce an output that is error-free and neat.
+There is a lot of money riding on the research reports published by the analyst,s and the last thing one needs is to lose a client due to loosely formatted tables and excel models.

-- Speed & Accuracy – Timely delivery of reports, models is required in Equity Research Industry.
+- Speed & Accuracy – Timely delivery of reports, models are required in Equity Research Industry.
 MS Excel is the only place I can say where there are “Shortcuts to Success”!
-I have hardly seen research using mouse and majority of them are masters in Excel.
+I have hardly seen research using a mouse, and the majority of them are masters in Excel.

 - Analysis – One should be able to use Excel tools like Pivot, Filter, Sort, VLOOKUP in ExcelVLOOKUP In ExcelThe VLOOKUP excel function searches for a particular value and returns a corresponding match based on a unique identifier.
 A unique identifier is uniquely associated with all the records of the database.
 For instance, employee ID, student roll number, customer contact number, seller email address are unique identifiers., HLOOKUP FunctionHLOOKUP FunctionHlookup is a referencing worksheet function that finds and matches the value from a row rather than a column using a reference.
 Hlookup stands for horizontal lookup, in which we search for data in rows horizontally., etc. to analyze complex data and client requests.